tntp/tntpr/cran-comments.md

 This is a resubmission.
 In this version I have:

-*   Clarified "TNTP" in the CMD check comments below
+*   Clarified "TNTP" in the R CMD check comments below
-*   Added documentatoin of values to theme_tntp.Rd and theme_tntp_2018.Rd
+*   Added documentation of values to theme_tntp.Rd and theme_tntp_2018.Rd
 *   Removed \dontrun{} tags from all examples
 *   Fixed the error in setup_subdirectory.Rd example code
+*   Adjusted the code for setup_repo() and setup_subdirectory() so they no longer include a default path of getwd()

 A comment on the original submission said: